jaycedowell/wxPi/README.md

   1) Wire up the radio, LEDs, and pressure sensor

   2) Build the decoder.so extension via 'make'

+  3) Create the initial database in the 'archive' directory using the 'initDB.sh' script

-  3) Update the configuration file 'wxPi.config'
+  4) Update the configuration file 'wxPi.config'

-  4) Run the script via ./wxPi.py
+  5) Run the script via ./wxPi.py

 Supported Sensors
 -----------------